< Back

 Conclusions:

-Brachycephalic dogs affected by BOAS and laryngeal collapse suffer from chondromalacia.
-These alterations do not appear to correlate with the degrees of brachycephalic syndrome or the severity of laryngeal collapse.
+Brachycephalic dogs with BOAS and LC show chondromalacia.
+These alterations do not appear to correlate with the degree of brachycephalic syndrome or the severity of LC.

 FINANCIAL SUPPORT: São Paulo Research Foundation 2023/08910-8